15 Cancer Symptoms Men Shouldn't Ignore

 - Trouble starting to pee, or a weak stream

-- Burning senssation when you pee
+- A burning sensation when they pee

 An enlarged prostate gland usually causes these symptoms, but so can prostate cancer.
 See your doctor to check on the cause of the problem.
-He’ll give you an exam to look for an enlarged prostate, and he may talk to you about a blood test (called a PSA test) for prostate cancer.
+They’ll give you an exam to look for an enlarged prostate, and they may talk to you about a blood test (called a PSA test) for prostate cancer.

 2. Changes in Your Testicles